-Do you notice your dog scratching more than usual?
+Do you notice your dog scratching a lot more than usual?
 Or has he developed sores from constant licking and chewing?
 Learn how to help relieve dogs with itchy skin issues.
 Why is my dog itching all of a sudden?
 Why is my dog itching so much?

 Help!
 My Dog Is Constantly Scratching And Biting Himself

 In this article, I’ll discuss some of the reasons your dog might have itchy skin, along with some tips for providing dog itch relief.
-Especially if you find yourself saying, my dog is itchy and now I am too.
+Especially if you find yourself saying, my dog is extremely itchy and now I am too.

 What Causes Skin Itching in Dogs?

 There are many reasons why you might find your dog with itchy skin, why is my dogs chin itchy and why is my dog so itchy but has no fleas, my dog is really itchy no fleas, thanks to issues like dog dry skin.
 My dog is constantly scratching and biting himself and losing hair.
 Below are eight common reasons why your dog is itching but you should also discuss excessive scratching, licking, or chewing with a vet.
 Especially if you see that your dog scratches its mouth, is losing a lot of hair or has sores.